emo-nikoloff/Projects/README.md

 - `C#/` - Projects written in **C#**
 - `Python/` - Projects written in **Python**

-Each folder contains individual projects with their own code files, and in some cases, additional resources or documentation.
+Each folder contains individual playground projects with their own code files.

 ---

 ## 🎯 Purpose
 The main goals of this repository are to:
 - Experiment with new programming concepts and techniques
-- Keep track of my personal coding projects
-- Share my work with others for learning or collaboration
+- Explore different languages, technologies, and approaches
+- Test ideas and build small proof-of-concept projects

+---

+## ⚠️ Projects State
+Some projects may be unfinished or abandoned, as they are primarily created for learning, experimentation, and testing ideas.